FieryRMS/Call-Notifer/README.md

 An app that will notifer the users about calls of other users

+## issues

+- I am not sure how to imeplement the [call screening service](https://developer.android.com/reference/android/telecom/CallScreeningService) for android.
+Specifically the [Becoming the CallScreeningService](https://developer.android.com/reference/android/telecom/CallScreeningService#becoming-the-callscreeningservice) section.
+- I dont have an iphone to test the app on it.

+The only part that's left to implement is the logging of the calls and notification feature.

 ## Getting Started

 This project is a starting point for a Flutter application.